johneckert/Gusty/README.md

 ### City Page

-- The top panel functions similarly to the index.
+- The top panel functions similarly to the index page.

-- The middle panel renders the 5 day forecast in 3 hour with data received from the API.
+- The middle panel renders the 5 day forecast in 3 hour increments with data received from the API.
 Clicking the arrow buttons allows the user to scroll through the forecast.

 - The bottom panel shows more in depth weather information calculated from data received by the API.

 ## Built With

 - React
-- React Router
+- React-Router
 - Redux

 ## Contributions